 (c) Comprehensive Motor Vehicle Liability Insurance.
-CONTRACTOR shall obtain and maintain in full force and effect during the term of this AGREEMENT, a motor vehicle liability insurance policy (Bodily Injury and Property Damage) on owned, hired, leased and non-owned vehicles used in conjunction with CONTRACTOR's business of not less than Two Million Dollars ($2,000,000) combined single limit per occurrence.
+CONTRACTOR shall obtain and maintain in full force and effect during the term of the AGREEMENT, a motor vehicle liability insurance policy (Bodily Injury and Property Damage) on owned, hired, leased and non-owned vehicles used in conjunction with CONTRACTOR's business of not less than Two Million Dollars ($2,000,000) combined single limit per occurrence.

 (d) Insurance Required by Statutes or Regulations.
 CONTRACTOR shall also obtain and maintain in full force and effect during all periods required by statutes or regulations any insurance coverage required by federal or state laws or regulations or as a condition of any local land use permits.

-(e) All insurance coverages referenced above in (b), (c) and (d) above shall be evidenced by a Certificate of Coverage which shall be filed with the MANAGER of AGENCY prior to commencement of performance of any of CONTRACTOR's duties, shall name AGENCY, its officers, employees, and agents as additional insureds, shall be kept current during the term of this AGREEMENT; shall provide that AGENCY shall be given no less than thirty (30) days prior written notice of any non-renewal, cancellation, other termination, or material change; shall provide that the insurance provided is primary coverage to AGENCY with respect to any insurance or self-insurance programs maintained by AGENCY; and shall provide that the inclusion of more than one insured shall not operate to impair the rights of one insured against another insured, the coverage afforded applying as though separate policies had been issued to each insured, but the inclusion of more than one insured shall not operate to increase the limits of the company's liability.
+(e) All insurance coverages referenced above in (b), (c) and (d) above shall be evidenced by a Certificate of Coverage which shall be filed with the MANAGER of AGENCY prior to commencement of performance of any of CONTRACTOR's duties, shall name AGENCY, its officers, employees, and agents as additional insureds, shall be kept current during the term of the AGREEMENT; shall provide that AGENCY shall be given no less than thirty (30) days prior written notice of any non-renewal, cancellation, other termination, or material change; shall provide that the insurance provided is primary coverage to AGENCY with respect to any insurance or self-insurance programs maintained by AGENCY; and shall provide that the inclusion of more than one insured shall not operate to impair the rights of one insured against another insured, the coverage afforded applying as though separate policies had been issued to each insured, but the inclusion of more than one insured shall not operate to increase the limits of the company's liability.
 Upon request of AGENCY, CONTRACTOR shall provide or arrange for the insurer to provide within thirty (30) days of the request, certified copies of the actual insurance policies.

 (f) Any deductibles or self-insured retentions shall be declared to, and be approved by, AGENCY.
 At the option of AGENCY, either the insurer shall reduce or eliminate such deductibles or self-insurance retentions as respects AGENCY, its officers, employees and volunteers or CONTRACTOR shall procure a bond guaranteeing payment of losses and related investigations, claims administration and defense expenses.